miha53cevic/mihaSimpleCanvas/README.md

 - This function takes a value s from a certain range a1 -> a2 and maps it to another range b1 -> b2
 - s = value that should be mapped
 - a1 = lower boundry of the value that should be mapped
-- a2 = upper boundry of the value the should be mapped
+- a2 = upper boundry of the value that should be mapped
 - b1 = lower boundry of mapped
 - b2 = upper boundry of mapped